Personal tools

 The cover of the September issue of Green Chemistry, reports on a study involving the Lab of Microbial and Enzyme Technology at ITQB, the Instituto Superior de Engenharia de Lisboa, and the Instituto Superior Técnico.
 The paper shows how the enzyme laccase, widely studied at ITQB, is an efficient and greener alternative for the chemical oxidation of aromatic amines.

-The oxidation products of aromatic amines, the heterocyclic phenazines, and phenoxazinones, are important biological active motifs of antibiotics and antibacterial agents, anti-tumor agents, pesticides, dyestuffs, biosensors, and are the building blocks for the synthesis of organic semiconductors or electrical-photochemical materials.
+The oxidation products of aromatic amines, heterocyclic phenazines, and phenoxazinones are important biological active motifs of antibiotics and antibacterial agents, anti-tumor agents, pesticides, dyestuffs, and biosensors.
+They are also the building blocks for the synthesis of organic semiconductors or electrical-photochemical materials.
 With such a wide range of applications, the bio-oxidation process is of great interest from the biological, chemical, and technological points of view, and efficient, environmentally friendly alternatives are in demand.

 Different chemical methods exist for synthesizing these compounds.
-Still, most suffer from several disadvantages, such as the use of organic solvents, the requirement for harsh reaction conditions, and, despite some progress, low production yields.
+Still, most suffer from several disadvantages, such as using organic solvents, the requirement for harsh reaction conditions, and low production yields despite some progress.
 Enzyme-catalyzed processes, on the other hand, are steadily growing as many enzyme-catalyzed reactions meet the criteria of green chemistry.
 Laccases, in particular, are an attractive option; laccase-catalyzed reactions occur in aqueous systems under mild reaction pH and temperature conditions.
 The only waste product formed during their reactions is water.

-In this work, researchers demonstrated the efficiency of CotA-laccase in mediating the synthesis of a diversity of phenazine and phenoxazinone molecules with corresponding well to excellent yields.
+In this work, researchers demonstrated the efficiency of CotA-laccase in mediating the synthesis of a diversity of phenazine and phenoxazinone molecules, which corresponded well to excellent yields.
 Moreover, the results proposed a pathway for laccase-catalyzed oxidation of substituted aromatic substrates and, as noted in the conclusion of the paper, “a green chemistry process (…) providing a promising approach for the rational synthesis of different heterocyclic scaffolds”.

 Original Article: